samuelbsoares/HackerRank/README.md

 # HackerRank

-Codes developed in C++, C#, and Python for HackerRank.com
+Undocumented codes written in C++, C#, and Python for challenges from HackerRank.com.